Skip Header

 Here are a couple of things to think about.

 How much you withdraw - you need to be realistic and work out how much money you need to enjoy your retirement.
-The widely used 4% rule (also known as the Bengen rule) says that if you take 4% income out of your pension pot each year and leave the rest invested, your pension pot should last as long as you need it to.
-To put that into context, if you need an income of around £40,000 a year, you’ll need to have saved a £1m pension pot.
+The widely used 4% rule (also known as the Bengen rule) says that if you take 4% income out of your pension pot each year and leave the rest invested, your pension pot should last your lifetime.

-The when is important - you need to think very carefully about when you access your pension.
-If you start to sell your investments when the price is low, you'll have to sell more of them to get the income you want (leaving less of your pot invested).
+Timing matters - you need to think very carefully about when you access your pension.
+If you start to withdraw your savings (which involves selling investment units), when the price (the value of each unit or share in your investment pot) is low, you'll have to sell more of them to get the income you want.
+This will leave less of your pension pot invested.
 On the other hand, when the price is high, you'll sell less which leaves more of your money invested - and gives your investments a greater chance of growing in your retirement.
 It’s best to have a plan B so that you’re not forced to sell when markets aren’t doing well.
-If you can be flexible (either by having some cash reserves or other investments you can dip into) or even an annuity to fall back, you should be able to take back a bit of control.
+If you can be flexible (either by having some cash reserves or other investments you can dip into) or even an annuity to fall back on, you should be able to take back a bit of control.

 Important information: This is for information purposes only and the views contained are not to be taken as advice or a recommendation for any product, service or course of action.
 If you’re unsure about the right approach for you personally, you should speak to an authorised financial adviser.